Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 ![[Pasted image 20251112174454.png]]

 **S2**: Then do a post order traversal of the tree to get a postfix representation
+- You do so by recursively
-- travel left
+	- traveling left
-- travel right
+	- traveling right
-- visit node
+	- visiting node